 No matter how serious a substance use disorder is, some level of professional treatment is vital.
-Those who are on the brink of addiction may benefit from outpatient treatment services, while those who have been battling long-term drug addiction may find themselves better suited for inpatient rehab.
-If you are abusing or are addicted to drugs and cannot stop on your own in a safe, effective manner, going to drug rehab is critical for your future.
+Those who are on the brink of addiction may benefit from outpatient treatment services.
+While those who have been battling long-term drug addiction may find themselves better suited for inpatient rehab.
+If you have a drug addiction, going to drug rehab is critical for your future.

-By the time you realize that you need drug rehab to overcome your substance use disorder, you may not be in a state of mind where you can iron out all the details about your involvement in care.
+By the time you realize that you need drug rehab, you may not be in a state of mind where you can iron out all the details about your involvement in care.
 You might not even be in a place where you can fully process what is happening in your life.
-That’s completely normal, but, when the smoke clears and it’s time to pay for your drug rehab, you will need to know just what to expect.
+That’s completely normal.
+But when it’s time to pay for your drug rehab, you will need to know just what to expect.

 How to Pay for Drug Rehab

 If you need drug rehab, there is usually no way around it.
 Attempting to get sober on your own and maintaining your recovery without the skills and support of others is nearly impossible.
 It is imperative that you look at drug rehab as an investment rather than just another thing tying you to debt.
 That is because drug rehab saves lives, especially the lives of those who need it the most.
 So, do everything you can to make peace with that and go forward with a plan that works for you best.

 There are all types of drug rehab facilities that you can attend, ranging from private rehab and public rehab to Christian-based rehab and gender-specific rehab.
 When you decide which type of rehab is right for you, it is time to figure out how to go about paying for it.
 Some options include the following: